Honor Thy Father (film): Filming

 The film was shot in Macabebe, Pampanga, Baguio and nearby towns.
 About 16 hours of shooting was spent inside the mines of Camp 6 along Kennon Road.

 Release

 Honor thy Father was first screened in the Contemporary World Cinema section of the 2015 Toronto International Film Festival.
 It was also screened in the Cinema One Originals Film Festival in November 2015.
 The film was accepted as an official entrant to the 2015 Metro Manila Film Festival after Hermano Puli, a historical biopic directed by Gil Portes, withdrew from the festival on October.

 Awards

-At the 2015 Metro Manila Film Festival, the film was subsequently disqualified from the Best Picture category led to controversy, sued against the festival's officials by Lloyd Cruz and the film's crew.
+At the 2015 Metro Manila Film Festival, the film was subsequently disqualified from the Best Picture category led to controversy, and Lloyd Cruz and the film's crew.
 One of the film's producers said: “We complied with all the MMFF’s requirements; we did not commit any non-disclosure of any kind; no MMFF rule was ever violated by Honor Thy Father.”